 As shown in Table 5 (which has the same structure as Table 4), the results of the laboratory experiment replicate those of the field study.
 First, we find the same non-monotonic response to recipient monetary contributions: low recipient monetary contributions significantly increase program support; there is no impact of high recipient monetary contributions; and the effects of low and high contributions are significantly different.
-Second, as in the the field experiment, the response to recipient contributions is distinct from the response to contributions by third-party donors.
+Second, as in the field experiment, the response to recipient contributions is distinct from the response to contributions by third-party donors.
 Consistent with both the field experiment and prior studies, low contributions by other donors have no impact; and, program support directionally increases in response to high donor contributions.
-Importantly, the impact of low contributions by recipients is significantly larger than the impact of low contributions by third-party donors, a point we return to below.
+Importantly, the impact of low contributions by third-party donors, a point we return to below.